Outlook 2020: Global credit

 Credit fundamentals are moderately weaker

 In aggregate, investment grade (IG) credit metrics have deteriorated.
 Leverage remains well above 2008 levels and is elevated for a non-recessionary environment.
 However, cash levels are healthy, which has kept net leverage below the 2001 peak and a large portion of this leveraging has occurred in non-cyclical sectors.
 Interest coverage has improved from the 2008 level.

-While there has been some fundamental improvement in various low triple-B rated issuers, we believe that earnings growth could remain weak.
+While there has been some fundamental improvement in various low triple-B rated issuers, we believe that earnings growth, which has moderated in recent quarters, could remain weak.
 Our current view is that earnings would remain under pressure if we see margin deterioration.
 This deterioration could come from a “de-globalisation”, a slide in productivity or rising labour costs.
-Current estimates of an earnings rebound in 2020 look overly optimistic.
+Current estimates of an earnings rebound in 2020 look overly-optimistic.